ENI pumps first oil from Ghana's Sankofa field

-KHOBAR, Saudi Arabia Saudi Aramco said on Thursday its recoverable crude oil and condensate reserves slipped to 260.8 billion barrels at the end of 2016 from 261.1 billion a year earlier.

-ACCRA Italian oil company ENI started oil production from the 45,000 barrel-per-day Sankofa field offshore Ghana on Thursday, company and government officials said.
+ACCRA Italian oil company ENI started oil production from the 45,000 barrel-per-day Sankofa field offshore Ghana on Thursday, giving a boost to the West African country's plans to use its oil resources to revive its economy.

 The Sankofa field forms the first phase of the $7.9 billion Offshore Cape Three Points project (OCTP), which is expected to also deliver up to 180 million cubic feet of natural gas per day by the end of next year, more than doubling domestic gas supply.

-President Nana Akufo Addo opened the valves on the Floating Production, Storage and Offloading vessel, the John Agyekum Kufuor, named after Ghana's former president who ruled between 2001 and 2008.
+President Nana Akufo-Addo opened the valves on the Floating Production, Storage and Offloading vessel, the John Agyekum Kufuor, named after Ghana's former president who was in office between 2001 and 2008.

-Akufo-Addo's government hopes OCTP will help to restore rapid economic growth in Ghana, which also produces gold and cocoa.
+Akufo-Addo said Sankofa coming on stream would ensure reliable and affordable clean energy to support economic activities and keep the country on the right path to growth.

+"The need for creative thinking to leverage our oil and gas production for national development is a charge for us to keep - and we must not fail our people," he told a gathering of chiefs and oil sector players at the western port city of Takoradi.

 Trading company Vitol [VITOLV.UL] holds 35.56 percent while state oil company Ghana National Petroleum Corporation has a combined carried and participating interest of 20 percent.